1. The pre-2015 Official SAT Study Guide (the old blue book)

-Ah, pre-2006.
-That was when the SAT was out of 1600 (though it will be again in 2016), the verbal section contained analogies, and the math contained “quantitative comparisons.”
+Ah, pre-2015.
+That was when the SAT was out of 2400, the reading section contained sentence completions, and a calculator was allowed on all math sections.

-Instead of the blue book (The Official SAT Study Guide) we have now, students back then had this red book, which you can still buy used on amazon for quite cheap.
+Instead of The Official SAT Study Guide we have now, students back then had this blue book, which you can still buy used on amazon quite cheaply.

 You see, the old SAT was known to be even trickier than the current one.
 It forced you to be thorough.
-That’s why I recommend doing the question types that don’t appear today (analogies, quantitative comparisons); they were some of the trickiest, and doing them will not only improve your awareness but also sharpen your test-taking skills.
+That's why I recommend doing a lot of these old questions.
+Even if their format isn't the same as on the current exam, the underlying concepts are the same.
+The practice will not only improve your awareness but also sharpen your test-taking skills.

 Aside from being a great way to prepare long-term for SAT/ACT Reading, The New York Times has tons of articles on college admissions, including examples of amazing college essays and an inside Q&A on how admissions panels operate.

 It's a big site but worth exploring; don't be afraid to browse around for articles relevant to you.

 Don't get me wrong—this is a resource for math competitions.
 They offer high-level training to advanced math students of all ages, all geared towards competitive math.